Nova-Insurance/branch-guard-aws/README.md

 ## ❤️ Future Enhancements ##

+- Function: Create github issue if there was a failure to protect the branch too
 - Upgrade us of Github API to Github App
 - Use database to store and track api calls
 - Add Rate limiting checks